adanilevics/Unhash/README.md

 TODO :

-  organize functions to files
+  organize functions to files,
-  fix sha512 output in console
+  fix sha512 output in console,
-  add more brute forcing customization options
+  add more brute forcing customization options, use multiple threads and divide their use evenly across the possible outcomes